Custom Playing Cards

 Add to Gift Registry

-Introducing a precisely restored and digitally hand-recreated reproduction of the next Cotta's almanac deck full of history, and for the fifth time, strongly touched by Schiller's works, continuing after the previous red, yellow, green, and blue one, which was the first published complete transformation playing card deck in the world!
+Introducing a precisely digitally hand-recreated reproduction of the next Cotta's almanac deck full of history, and for the third time, strongly touched by Schiller's works, continuing a year after the previous green and the blue one, which was the first published complete transformation playing card deck in the world!

 Printed by USPCC on classic stock

-52 cards + 2 extra 17th-century Jokers + 2 extra collectible 16th-century Art Cards
+52 cards + 2 Jokers + 2 collectible cards

 Produced by Will Roya